Zebralt/imgen/README.md

 # Imgen

-Some scripts generating random image by scouring pixels as if they were nodes in a network.
+Some scripts generating random images by scouring pixels as if they were nodes in a network.

 ## Image Networking (C++)